roshkhan2000/GCP-Serverless-API-Data-Pipeline/README.md

 - [ ] Build Looker/Data Studio dashboards on curated data
 - [ ] Implement CI/CD with Cloud Build
 - [ ] Add unit tests and integration tests

----

-## 📚 What I Learned

-- Designing serverless data pipelines with GCP-native services
-- Balancing raw vs curated data layer responsibilities
-- BigQuery loading patterns and idempotency considerations
-- Real-world handling of duplicates in append-only systems
-- Cloud IAM and service account authentication flows

----

-## 📝 Summary

-This project demonstrates:

-✅ **Serverless ingestion patterns** using Cloud Functions
-✅ **Cloud-native scheduling** with Cloud Scheduler
-✅ **Raw vs curated data design** following medallion architecture
-✅ **Practical BigQuery loading behavior** and best practices
-✅ **Real-world duplication handling** with SQL window functions

-**This pipeline is intentionally simple, extensible, and production-aligned.**

----

-## 🤝 Connect

-Feel free to reach out if you'd like to discuss this project or data engineering in general!

-- **LinkedIn:** [Your LinkedIn]
-- **Email:** [Your Email]
-- **Portfolio:** [Your Website]

----

-**⭐ If you found this helpful, please star the repository!**